JarryShaw/PyPCAPKit/README.md

 &emsp; In `jspcap`, all files can be described as following six parts.

  - Fundations (`jspcap.fundations`) -- synthesise file I/O and protocol analysis, coordinate information exchange in all network layers
- - Tools (`jspcap.tools`) -- standard library interface, which implements three major verbs of the library
+ - ToolKit (`jspcap.toolkit`) -- standard library interface, which implements three major verbs of the library
  - Interfaces (`jspcap.interfaces`) -- user interface for the `jspcap` library, which standardises and simplifies the usage of this library
- - Reassembly (`jspcap.reassembly`) -- base on algorithms described in [`RFC 815`](https://tools.ietf.org/html/rfc815>), implement datagram reassembly of IP and TCP packets
  - Protocols (`jspcap.protocols`) -- collection of all protocol family, with detailed implementation and methods
+ - Reassembly (`jspcap.reassembly`) -- base on algorithms described in [`RFC 815`](https://tools.ietf.org/html/rfc815), implement datagram reassembly of IP and TCP packets
  - Utilities (`jspcap.utilities`) -- collection of four utility functions and classes

 ![](./doc/jspcap.png)